Aravindhakumar-M/SLAM-ROS/Path to Velocity/README.md

 ## Prerequisites

-- ROS (Robot Operating System): Ensure that you have ROS installed and configured on your system to run this script.
+- ROS Noetic: Ensure that you have ROS Noetic installed and configured on your system to run this script.

 ## How to Use